lwade/euca-wiki/Debugging-Eucalyptus-C-language-components.md

 export LD_LIBRARY_PATH=$AXIS2C_HOME/lib:$AXIS2C_HOME/modules/rampart/
 ```

+(NOTE: for most packaged installs, AXIS2C_HOME will be /usr/lib64/axis2c)

 Here is an example invocation of `CCclient_full` on a CC host with Eucalyptus source tree in `$EUCALYPTUS_SRC` that has been compiled:

 ```bash